-The Old Pocklingtonian Association (OPA) was established over 100 years ago for former pupils of Pocklington School.
-The OPA has traditionally provided a link back to the school once pupils have left through long-standing sporting and social events and more recently through careers and mentoring support.
+The Old Pocklingtonian Association (OPA) was established over 100 years ago for former pupils of Pocklington School Foundation.
+The OPA has traditionally provided a link back to Pocklington School once pupils have left, through regular sporting and social events as well as offering career and mentoring support to current and former pupils.